 2. The state of the Competition

 A business or customer could find a software they like better than yours and churn to a competitor.
 This is a particularly damaging form of churn, as your loss is your competition’s gain.
 This type of churn can relate as much to product performance and pricing as to improving customer service and experience, particularly if a competitor has begun undercutting you on rates.
+See our article on retention rates by industry to get an idea of how your competitors retain customers.

 3. Changes to product feature/performance